A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Address: 991 Blue River West Frontage Rd, Blue River, BC V0E 1J0, Canada

 The Blue River Campground & RV Park is quite a budget-friendly option, with basic tent sites and full service sites.
-The campground is open from May to October, and has 52 tent and RV campsites, and cabins.
+The campground is open from May to October each year.
+It has 52 tent and RV campsites, and cabins.

 You can also book one of their Canoe Trip Packages to Eleanor Lake, Mud Lake, or Murtle Lake (plus transportation, if needed).
 Outdoor equipment rentals, like canoes, stand-up paddle boards (with a cart or transportation), camping and fishing gear, and mountain bikes and cruiser bikes are available as well.